enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    * - pathogen:priority
      - pathogen
      - priority
-     - A pathogen that has beem identified by WHO to pose a serious threat to humans.
+     - A pathogen that has been identified by WHO to pose a serious threat to humans.
      -
    * - pathogen:bacterium
      - pathogen